IncipioVincero/KernelX/README.md

 ---
 ## 3. Model Integration
 - Both convolution kernels are incorporated in small CNN model.
-- The **model_integration.ipynb** file shows how to setup and run CNN models with each kernel, view timing results and generate roofline model.
+- The **model_integration.ipynb** file [see here](/KernelX/src/Model_Integration) shows how to setup and run CNN models with each kernel, view timing results and generate roofline model.

-- You can run the model integration sample in the **model_integration.ipynb** file in /KernelX/src/Model_Integration folder

 ---
-## 4. Final Results Summary
+Model Integration Results Summary